Introducing the Shell

 Programs are only useful if people can understand them,

-so meaningless names like x
+so meaningless names like x, or misleading names like temperature,

 increase the odds that the program won’t do what its readers think it does.